Line Operators in $U(1|1)$ Chern-Simons Theory: Introduction

-The boundary VOA $\CV_{(\kappa, \nu, \xi)}$ can be derived in a fashion analogous to Chern-Simons theories with compact, abelian gauge group: we start with the perturbative subalgebra of affine currents $V(\fgl(1|1))$ and extend by certain modules corresponding to boundary monopole operators.
-As detailed in Section \ref{sec:bdyVOA}, $\CV_{(\kappa, \nu, \xi)}$ is realized as an extension of $V(\fgl(1|1))$ by a rank-2 lattice of simple currents, each lattice vector realized by a spectral flow of the vacuum module.
-The choice of spectral flows we extend by is dictated by the global form of the gauge group -- there is a spectral flow automorphism for each cocharacter of the bosonic subgroup $U(1)^2$ or, better, each (closed) point on the affine Grassmannian $\textrm{Gr}_{(\C^\times)^2}$. \footnote{In general, one expects the boundary VOA to be realized as the cohomology of a certain VOA bundle $\CV_{\textrm{Gr}_G}$ over the affine Grassmannian $\textrm{Gr}_G$, cf. \cite[Section 7]{CDGG}.
-Our boundary VOA admits the relatively simple description as a simple current extension due entirely to the fact that the (closed points of the) affine Grassmannian for abelian $G = (\C^\times)^r$ is simply a copy of $\Z^r \simeq \Hom(\C^\times, G).$ For non-abelian $G$, one is forced to contend with the non-trivial geometry and topology of $\textrm{Gr}_G$.} Each cocharacter lattice $\Lambda_{(\kappa, \nu, \xi)}$ will thus lead to an interesting rank-2 simple current extension of the \emph{same} perturbative current algebra.
+The boundary VOA can be derived in a fashion analogous to Chern-Simons theories with compact, abelian gauge group.
+We start with the perturbative subalgebra of affine currents $V(\fgl(1|1))$ and extend by certain modules corresponding to boundary monopole operators.
+The modules one extends by encode the non-perturbative aspects of the theory of interest: there are many Chern-Simons theories based on the same Lie algebra.
+For example, the Heisenberg algebra shows up in all $U(1)$ Chern-Simons theory and the non-perturbative information is encoded in the choice of a lattice of simple currents to extend by.
+This lattice is identified with the image of the cocharacter lattice with respect to the (map induced by) the metric underlying the Chern-Simons theory. \footnote{In general, one expects the boundary VOA to be realized as the cohomology of a certain VOA bundle $\CV_{\textrm{Gr}_G}$ over the affine Grassmannian $\textrm{Gr}_G$, cf. \cite[Section 7]{CDGG}.
+Our boundary VOA admits the relatively simple description as a simple current extension due entirely to the fact that the (closed points of the) affine Grassmannian for abelian $G = (\C^\times)^r$ is simply a copy of $\Z^r \simeq \Hom(\C^\times, G).$ For non-abelian $G$, one is forced to contend with the non-trivial geometry and topology of $\textrm{Gr}_G$.} Similarly, for $U(1|1)$ Chern-Simons theories we must choose a rank 2 lattice of simple currents to extend $V(\fgl(1|1))$ by.
+As we will see, the choice of such a lattice is parameterized by a triple $(\kappa, \nu, \xi)$, where $\kappa, \nu$ are positive integers and $\xi$ is a half-integer defined modulo $\kappa$.
+This choice is in one-to-one correspondence with a choice of the additional non-perturbative data need to define is meant by $U(1|1)$ Chern-Simons theory, i.e. there is a distinct TQFT $\CT_{(\kappa, \nu, \xi)}$ that gives rise to each of the VOAs $\CV_{(\kappa, \nu, \xi)}$.

-Explicitly, the Lie superalgebra $\fgl(1|1)$ has a 2-parameter family of Verma modules $V_{n,e}$ where the above basis is represented by the supermatrices \be N = \qquad E = \qquad \psi_+= \qquad \psi_-= \ee Our parity conventions are such that the highest weight vector of the Verma module $V_{n,e}$ is bosonic and hence the other state is fermionic.
-These Verma modules are simple when $e \neq 0$; when $e = 0$ they have a non-trivial submodule $\Pi A_{n-\frac{1}{2}}$ on which $E$ and $\psi_\pm$ act as $0$ and $N$ acts as $n-\tfrac{1}{2}$, with quotient given by the 1-dimensional submodule $A_{n+\frac{1}{2}}$: \be 0 \to \Pi A_{n-\frac{1}{2}} \to V_{n,0} \to A_{n+\frac{1}{2}} \to 0 \ee where $\Pi$ denotes a reversal of parity.
-See, e.g., Section 2.2 of \cite{CR13b} or Section 3.1.1 of \cite{BN22} for a more refined analysis of the representation theory of $\fgl(1|1)$.
-The Verma modules $V_{n,e}$, $e \neq 0$, induce modules $\widehat{V}_{n,e}$ for the affine VOA $V(\fgl(1|1))$; these modules are generically simple but when $e$ is an integer they fit into short exact sequences \be